Tim Hudson: San Francisco Giants (2014–2015)

 On November 18, 2013, Hudson agreed to a two-year, $23 million contract with the San Francisco Giants.

 Hudson set a franchise record by pitching 30 2/3 innings in the season before issuing a walk.
 The streak was snapped on April 25 when he walked Carlos Santana.
+Hudson posted at the time a Major League-best and leading 1.81 ERA in his first 13 starts with the Giants, the lowest in 104 years in the 133-year history of the franchise.
 In his first year with the Giants, he was selected to participate in the All-Star Game.
 Accomplishing this feat, he has made the All-Star team at least once with every team he has pitched for.
-On August 27, 2014 in a 4–2 team win over the Colorado Rockies at Oracle Park (then called AT&T Park), Hudson recorded his 2,000th career strikeout.
-Hudson started game 2 of the 2014 NLDS, a game that went 18 innings; Hudson also started the only other postseason game to go longer than 16 innings while on the Braves in 2005.
+On August 27, in a 4–2 team win over the Colorado Rockies at AT&T Park, Hudson recorded his 2,000th career strikeout.
+He started Game 2 of the NLDS, a game that went 18 innings; Hudson also started the only other postseason game to go longer than 16 innings while on the Braves in 2005.
 On October 29, Hudson became the oldest pitcher to start Game 7 of the World Series.
 The Giants went on to win the game, 3–2, and the series, 4–3, over the Kansas City Royals, giving Hudson the first and only World Series ring of his 16-year career.
-When Hudson started Game 3 in San Francisco, he became the oldest pitcher (age 39) to make a World Series debut.

 Prior to the 2015 season, Hudson stated it would likely be his last.
-Following a 4-3 win against the Oakland Athletics on July 26, 2015, Hudson became the 15th pitcher in MLB history to register at least one win against all 30 current teams.
+Following a 4–3 win against the Oakland Athletics on July 26, 2015, Hudson became the 15th pitcher in MLB history to register at least one win against all 30 current teams.
 On September 26, 2015, Hudson started against Zito and the Athletics in a matchup that was arranged as a tribute to the A's "Big Three" of the early 2000s.
 Both pitchers received lengthy standing ovations from the sold-out Oakland Coliseum crowd (which included the third Big Three member, Mulder) upon leaving the game.

+On October 1 at AT&T Park, Hudson started his final major league game.
+Giants manager Bruce Bochy made a pitching change, allowing Hudson to receive a standing ovation from his family, friends, and Giants announcers, executives, and fans as he walked off the mound.
+As he reached the dugout steps, he was greeted and embraced by all of his teammates and coaches outside and inside of it.
+On October 3 at AT&T Park, during Fan Appreciation Weekend, the Giants honored Hudson with a pregame ceremony surrounded by his family, friends, Giants teammates, coaches, and executives.
+The event was broadcast live on local television on Comcast SportsNet Bay Area, where Giants sportscaster Jon Miller served as MC.
+The ceremony included a taped video message from his Hall of Fame Braves manager Bobby Cox, speeches from president and chief executive officer Larry Baer, Bochy, and starting rotation mates Jake Peavy and Madison Bumgarner, before Hudson emotionally addressed the crowd.